davidbragg/thelimeproject/README.md

 ## Purpose

 Live streaming the process of writing a feature length horror screenplay.
-This starts at zero.
-There is no work done in advance.
+This starts from zero on January 1st, 2020.
+No work has been done in advance.

 I'll be working through from nothing at all to a first draft.

 * determining constraints (subgenre, cast size, settings/locations)
 * collecting and fleshing out ideas